Ibaraki Prefecture [茨城県]

 The middle part of the prefecture has many hills, and the north part is mountainous.

-to Tokyo, there are the factories and research facilities of many companies.
+And, because this prefecture is close to Tokyo, there are the factories and research facilities of many companies.

 Hitachi city located north part of the prefecture is the company town of Hitachi, an Japanese electrical manufacturer.

 It is held in Kairakuen garden in Mito city.
-In the

-their white, pink or red blossoms are in full bloom in this season.
+Their white, pink or red blossoms are in full bloom in this season.

 This festival started in 1896, and has been held every year.